Our unique analysis of the bills Huizenga has sponsored and cosponsored provides insight into his position in the House of Representatives.

 - H.R.
 3189: Fed Oversight Reform and Modernization Act of 2015

 - H.R.
 2109: Endangered Species Litigation Reasonableness Act

 - H.R.
 1699: Federal Prison Industries Competition in Contracting Act of 2015

 - H.R.
 1698: Bullion and Collectible Coin Production Efficiency and Cost Savings Act

 View All » (including bills from previous years)

-From Jan 2011 to Feb 2016, Huizenga missed 49 of 3,576 roll call votes, which is 1.4%.
-This is better than the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2011 to Jul 2016, Huizenga missed 82 of 3,991 roll call votes, which is 2.1%.
+This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
 ProPublica has tracked 33 explanations for these missed votes.
 The chart below reports missed votes over time.